 All you need to know about soft lofts in Ottawa

 Expect to find a wide range of styles.
-Many units will mimic Hard loft design features, while the external building may be represented in a more modern style.
-Many of the architectural components in a Hard loft may differ and so too do the elements of a Soft Loft.
-The expanse of options can make choosing a Soft Loft more difficult, the lower prices will surely ease that burden.
+Many units will mimic hard loft design features, while the external building may be represented in a more modern style.
+Many of the architectural components in a Hard loft may differ and so too do the elements of a soft loft.
+The expanse of options can make choosing a soft loft more difficult, the lower prices will surely ease that burden.
 You’ll find completely open concept units, partially walled bedrooms and open concept overlooks sleeping quarters.
-Large windows will be an easy to find feature as they lower the construction costs for the building.
+Large windows will be easy to find feature as they lower the construction costs for the building.
 Soft lofts may also still include features such as exposed brick, polished concrete floors, wood beams and other industrial elements.

-One of the biggest bonuses of Soft Lofts is their inclusion in building projects that compete for the best amenities.
+One of the biggest bonuses of soft lofts is its inclusion in building projects that compete for the best amenities.
 New build condos have to offer a wide and exciting range of amenities to attract potential buyers.
-Finding a soft loft in a building that also has the concierge, party rooms, pools, full-scale gym and rooftop BBQ’s is not uncommon.
+Finding a soft loft in a building that also has the concierge, party rooms, pools, full-scale gym and rooftop BBQs is not uncommon.
 They are also not restricted by an existing structure.
 A soft loft can be built into any design or building, offering more options for style and layout.
 Developers will sometimes use the mixing of these elements.
-They design multiple building complexes, combining Condo units, Soft Lofts and Townhomes into a single project.
+They design multiple building complexes, combining condo units, soft lofts and townhomes into a single project.